riboflavin/test-framer-sync/compare/krisp-vs-readai.md

 Krisp makes more sense for individual users who prioritize audio quality in noisy environments or need basic meeting transcription at a lower price point.
 The noise cancellation technology works across all communication apps without requiring special integration, making it ideal for remote workers, call center staff, or anyone who takes calls from less-than-ideal acoustic settings.

 Read.ai better serves teams that need deeper meeting insights and already use integrated platforms like Zoom, Slack, or various CRMs.
 Though more expensive, it provides richer data on meeting engagement and more robust documentation options, making it valuable for sales teams, customer success departments, or managers who want to analyze team communication patterns across their organization.

+## Krisp vs Read.ai: What do users say?

+Krisp and Read.ai are both AI-powered meeting assistants with distinct strengths.
+Krisp began as a noise cancellation tool that expanded into meeting transcription and summaries.
+Users consistently praise Krisp's ability to eliminate background noise effectively, making it ideal for remote workers and call centers.
+Its AI note-taking feature generates accurate summaries with key points and action items.
+However, some users report occasional audio distortion issues, limited free usage (60 minutes daily), high CPU consumption, and mixed customer support experiences.
+Krisp offers a free tier with limited features, with paid plans starting at $8/month for unlimited usage.

+Read.ai positions itself as a meeting "copilot" with comprehensive features beyond basic transcription.
+It analyzes engagement metrics and sentiment during meetings, providing real-time transcription visible to all participants.
+After meetings, it generates reports with speaking time distribution, sentiment analysis, and attention scores.
+Users appreciate its engagement analytics, smart summaries, and multilingual support (16+ languages with real-time translation).
+However, the free tier is restrictive (only 5 meetings monthly), some find the interface cluttered, and privacy concerns exist regarding consent when joining others' meetings.
+Read.ai's paid plans range from $19.75 to $40 per user/month.

+For more information, check out [Krisp reviews on Trustpilot](https://www.trustpilot.com/review/krisp.ai) showing a 4.1/5 rating from 373 users, [Reddit discussions about Krisp](https://www.reddit.com/r/digitalnomad/comments/1ggviog/best_noise_cancellation_software_ive_been/) where users share their experiences, [Read.ai on Trustpilot](https://www.trustpilot.com/review/read.ai) with a 1.8/5 rating from 58 reviews, and [Read.ai in Microsoft AppSource](https://appsource.microsoft.com/en-us/product/office/WA200003896?tab=Reviews) where it has a 3.8/5 rating from 65 users.

+## FAQs
+• Would Krisp work for in-person meetings?
+What about Read.ai?
+Both Krisp and Read.ai work for in-person meetings.
+Krisp captures any conversation (online or offline) using noise-canceling audio on your device.
+Read.ai has an iOS app that captures in-person/offline meetings with one tap.

+• What about meeting bots?
+Does either of these tools require a meeting bot?
+Neither tool requires meeting bots.
+Krisp records and transcribes meetings locally via the Krisp app, working with any voice app.
+Read.ai records virtual meetings via cloud or extension, and offline audio via mobile app.

+• What do users say about the quality of transcriptions?
+For Krisp, users note that the AI note-taking provides "extremely accurate" summaries with key points and action items that require minimal edits.
+However, some report that audio quirks might occasionally distort the speaker's voice or clip words, which can affect transcription accuracy.

+For Read.ai, users consider the summaries "smart," capturing questions asked and topics discussed effectively.

 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.